fireonehero/DownloadsJanitor/README.md

 ### ⚖️ License

-This project is licensed under the MIT License - see the `LICENSE` file for details.
+This project is licensed under the MPL 2.0 License - see the `LICENSE` file for details.